 Sara Ghazanfari

-I am currently a Ph.D. candidate at New York University in the
+I’m a Ph.D. candidate at New York University in the

 I'm pleased to be co-advised by